MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-dashboards-overview.md

 ::: moniker-end

 A dashboard has a particular layout, which specifies the arrangement of the cells that actually host content.
 Each cell in a dashboard can contain a single widget.
 A widget accesses a particular set of data or performs a particular function and presents its information in the dashboard.
 Each widget provides a specific set of customizations that you can modify according to your particular requirements.
-Depending on the Dashboard Layout that you select, the dashboard may have a fixed set of widgets or may allow you to define a number of configurations of cells that can each contain a widget of your choice.
+Depending on the Dashboard Layout that you select, the dashboard may have a fixed set of widgets or may allow you to define many configurations of cells that can each contain a widget of your choice.

 ::: moniker range="=sc-om-2019"